hashicorp/terraform-provider-aws/website/docs/r/vpc_ipam.html.markdown

 ## Import

-Import IPAMs using the `ipam id`, e.g.
+Import IPAMs using the `ipam id`.
+For example:

 ```
 $ terraform import aws_vpc_ipam.example ipam-0178368ad2146a492